1 John 5:12 Commentary

 KNOW SON, KNOW LIFE!

-He who does not have the Son of God - To reject God’s testimony about His Son is to reject the eternal life offered only through the Son and rejecting the Son brings God’s wrath (John 3:36) and eternal death.
+He who does not have (echopresent tense) the Son of God (ou - absolutely) does not have (echo - present tense) the life (zoe) - To reject God’s testimony about His Son is to reject the eternal life offered only through the Son and rejecting the Son brings God’s eternal death and wrath (John 3:36+).John could not have been more clear regarding the only way to obtain spiritual life.

-Spurgeon says does not have life refers to absence of "spiritual life, sentence of death is recorded against him in the book of God.
-His natural life is spared him in this 'world, but he is condemned already, and is in the eye of the law dead while he lives.
+C H Spurgeon says does not have life refers to absence of "spiritual life, sentence of death is recorded against him in the book of God.
+His natural life is spared him in this 'world, but he is condemned already, and is in the eye of the law dead while he lives (Jn 3:18).
 Think of that, some of you, for these words refer to you.
-The unbeliever has no spiritual life; he neither laments his soul's need, nor rejoices that it may be supplied; he lives without prayer, and he knows nothing of secret fellowship with God, because he has no inward life to produce these priceless things, consequently, he will have no eternal life; he will exist for ever, but his existence will be a protracted death—of life he would not taste; he will have none of the joys of paradise, no sight of God's face; he will not swell the song of eternal happiness, nor drink of the river of ever-flowing bliss.
+The unbeliever has no spiritual life; he neither laments his soul's need, nor rejoices that it may be supplied; he lives without prayer, and he knows nothing of secret fellowship with God, because he has no inward life to produce these priceless things, consequently, he will have no eternal life; he will exist forever, but his existence will be a protracted death—of life he would not taste; he will have none of the joys of paradise, no sight of God's face; he will not swell the song of eternal happiness, nor drink of the river of ever-flowing bliss.
 He is a walking corpse, a moving carcass, a body in which death holds the place of life.
 He hath not the Son of God—that is, he has never trusted in Jesus to save him, and never submitted himself to the guidance and governing of the King in Zion."
 (Alive or Dead)

 The one who has the Son has life.
 The one who doesn’t have the Son of God does not have life. —1 John 5:12